gopro/OpenGoPro/docs/tutorials/_python-tutorials/tutorial_1_connect_ble.md

     pass
 ```

-Not all OS's allow pairing but some require it.
+Not all OS's allow pairing (at this time) but some require it.
 Rather than checking for the OS, we are just
 catching the exception when it fails.

 Once paired, the camera should beep and display "Connection Successful".